 Action 7: Maintain It

 Social Media publishing and engagement is not a one time event.

 It is dynamic.
 The tools change.
 Your audience changes.
 Content wants and needs change.

 As these elements change, you need to adjust so you can reach your business objective.

 Evaluate your all aspects of your Social Media structure on an ongoing basis.
 Make adjustments as necessary.

 Wrapping It Up

-So there you have it – a compressed version of the framework that I use to implement Social Media Strategy initiatives.
+So there you have it – now you know how to create a social media strategy with this compressed version of the framework, which I use to implement Social Media Strategy initiatives.
 Parts of the framework may seem daunting, but I believe, if used as a guideline you will have a greater chance of success than those who have no plan at all.

 Plan first, get all your ducks in order, understand the why and the what, and then when you are ready it’s just a matter of execution.